 The story of Royal Victoria Bull Hotel.
 This is almost certainly Dartford’s oldest inn and was probably owned by Dartford’s Priory.
-The ‘Bull’ in the name refers not to the animal but to ‘bulla’ – a seal or papal edict secured by a seal.
-Indeed the Inn’s early name was the ‘Holly Bull’ – the holly seal or holly edict.
+The ‘Bull’ in the name refers not to the animal but to ‘bulla’ – a seal, or a papal edict secured by a seal.
+Indeed the Inn’s early name was the ‘Holy Bull’ – the holy seal or holy edict.

 The Inn was rebuilt in 1703 with a gallery overlooking the yard, into which stagecoaches and carriages would enter through an entrance twice as wide as it is today.

 The open yard was glazed over by the landlord in 1826 to provide a sheltered corn exchange.
 Over 100 years ago (1906), the workmen digging in front of the Royal Victoria and Bull Hotel at Dartford High Street in order to lay paving discovered the remains of the old town of Dartford.
 Unfortunately, the workmen did not realise the importance of their find and damaged most of the materials.
 The items that survived are now in Dartford Museum.

 The Dartford Borough Museum also contains information about the Battle for Bull Centre.
 This was a clash between the local Salvation Army and town officials.
 The area opposite the hotel was traditionally used as a meeting place for religious and political groups.
 However, these meetings were ruled to be causing an obstruction and therefore local religious figures were imprisoned.